thborges/blog/docs/_posts/2019-10-01-3d-gamepad-wireless-controller-diy-print-in-place.markdown

 | 1 | 433 MHz RF module + antenna, like this one <https://ebay.to/2UgkPur> |
 | 20cm | Enameled copper wire gauge xxx for antenna |

 Of course, depending on your preferred way of making a board, you should add materials to etch and solder the components on it.
 An option is to order it pre-fabricated from companies like <a href="https://jlcpcb.com">JLC PCB</a> or <a href="https://www.pcbway.com">PCB Way</a>.
-Just use the provided Gerber files bellow when ordering.
+Just use the provided Gerber files below when ordering.

 * <a href="{{site.baseurl}}/assets/boards/diyctrl_eagle_board_files.zip">Eagle PCB files and Gerber files</a>
 * <a href="{{site.baseurl}}/assets/boards/diyctrl_board.pdf">Board PDF, e.g., for tonner transfer if you haven't Eagle</a>.